 Staff in Forest Lake Area Schools are participating in a process to "unpack" the Minnesota Academic Standards, determining Priority Standards and developing Learning Targets for each content area to frame lesson objectives from the students' perspective.
 These priority standards and learning targets will create a foundation for a guaranteed and viable learning experience for all students.

 To determine priority standards, teachers evaluate each grade level or content-area standard for endurance (value beyond a single test date), leverage (value in multiple disciplines), readiness (necessary for success in the next grade level or instructional level) and high test value (appearance on state exams).

 A learning target describes the standard from a student's point of view.
 Teacher teams work collaboratively to develop learning targets that clearly indicate student learning targets for each of the priority standards.

-Below are examples of some of the learning targets developed to this point.
+Below are some of the learning targets developed to this point for K-6.